surniaulula/wpsso/readme.txt

 = 7.12.0-rc.1 =

 (2020/07/04) Fixed possible duplicate Organization markup in the home page.
-Added a new "WebSite Publisher Type" option under the SSO &gt; Essential Settings &gt; Google tab.
+Fixed a non-unique md5 hash value for the Schema Person @id string.
+Added a new "WebSite Publisher Type" option in the Essential Settings page.

 = 7.11.0 =